Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What rules govern the dispensing, sale and purchase of medicinal products?

 According to Ministerial Decision DYG3a/32221/2013, a medicinal product may be placed on the local market only after it has obtained a marketing authorisation through the centralised or national procedure.
-When the EOF issues the marketing authorisation for a medicinal product, it may also classify it as prescription only.
+When the EOF issues a marketing authorisation for a medicinal product, it may also classify it as prescription only.
 It also has discretion to qualify a product’s classification further and impose stricter requirements for its administration and supply.
 In addition, the EOF regularly issues a list of all medicinal products that are being reimbursed by the social security funds and is assisted in that respect by the National Organisation for Healthcare, the national authority for the regulation and implementation of national insurance policy, under the auspices of the Ministry of Health.

 Are there any restrictions on the online sale and purchase of medicinal products?